santiperezv/hello-world/README.md

 # hello-world
 This is an experimental repository.
-The idea is to lean the basics about github.
+The idea is to learn the basics about github.